 Additional auto insurance coverage options in New York

 • Comprehensive: Comprehensive covers non-accident-related mishaps, from a tree falling on your car in a windstorm to car theft or vandalism.
 It is not mandatory in New York State.
-Comprehensive and collision are good coverages to have if your car is newer or a high-end model.
+Comprehensive and collision are good coverage options to have if your car is newer or a high-end model.
 For older cars with less value, it may not be as important.

 • Gap coverage: If you have a new car and owe more on the loan than the vehicle is worth, gap coverage will help pay off the loan if your car is stolen or totaled.
 This coverage may be useful because your collision or comprehensive will only pay the depreciated value of the car.